 Although it may sound intimidating to hear that nutmeg is narcotic and even potentially poisonous, those who use nutmeg as it is intended shouldn’t fear its dangerous side.
 In fact, this baking spice has many benefits to overall health that will have you looking for more ways to cook with spices.
 Here’s a look at some impressive nutmeg health benefits.

 You may be surprised to learn that nutmeg is high in antioxidants.
 In fact, it contains a remarkable number of different antioxidants including catechins, cyanidins, essential oils and ferulic and caffeic acids.
-And in studies this health benefit of nutmeg proved to reduce cellular damage in rats.
-Not enough studies have been performed with human subject to know just how beneficial nutmeg is in fighting cell damage but it certainly shows potential.
+And in studies, this health benefit of nutmeg proved to reduce cellular damage in rats.
+Not enough studies have been performed with human subjects to know just how beneficial nutmeg is in fighting cell damage but it certainly shows potential.